DevyanshuKumar/Telecom-churn-analysis-data-exploration-/README.md

-# Telecom churn analysis of multinational French company Orange SA
+# Telecom churn analysis of a multinational French company Orange SA

 Problem Statement: French multinational company is facing the churn problem.
 I was asked to figure out the key features effecting the churn increase from the given data-set and suggest the possible solutions